CozyInsomniac/the-role/content/The Role/Characters/SB Characters/Skyfall Spearwind.md

 ***
 # Trivia
 - Skyfall is afraid of fire due to past trauma.
-- Skyfall's fire breath is weaker than the average skywing.
+- Skyfall's fire breath is weaker than the average Skywing.
 - Skyfall's voice is extremely deep and rich compared to other humans.
 - Skyfall enjoys minty foods, and dislikes spicy foods.
 - Skyfall does not like drunk people or being dunk (with the exception of Solarflare)